vsantos/budget-tracker-api-v2/docs/docs/index.md

 As a “classical” REST API application, you can also use it as your personal backend for further studies.
 For instance, you might want to experiment with an MCP server using a real-world API (rather than the usual public JSON endpoints scattered across the internet) to learn from a realistic example.

+!!! note "Proceed with learning purposes in mind"

+    This app has some overengineering spread around the ecossystem, it's not necessarialy aimed to be "production ready" out-of-the-box but it tries to follow most production best-practices.

 ## Target Audience

 This application is aimed at technology enthusiasts and IT professionals.
 It’s not a SaaS application ready to be used directly from a public URL.
 Instead, it requires you to clone the repository and explore it locally before considering deploying your own instance.